dfinity/ic/rs/consensus/src/ecdsa/spec.md

 // The implementation may assume dealing has already been publicly validated.
 // DIFF: the code uses the index of dealing.dealer_id in transcript_param.dealers()
 // in the associated data, rather than dealing.dealer_id.
 This should be OK, but is not ideal.
-// DIFF: the code also incudes the registry_version -- this is not strictly necessary,
+// DIFF: the code also includes the registry_version -- this is not strictly necessary,
 // as all other data in the associated TranscariptParamRef has been agreed upon in consensus.
 ````